 We believe it is good medical practice for all women to have routine cervical smears every three years.
 Women will normally receive invitations and notification of results by post.
 The smears are routinely taken by the Practice Nurses.
 View the Westcroft House Cervical Smear Leaflet

-Assessments on six week old babies are carried out at the surgery and are organised by the Health Visitor.
+Assessments on six week old babies are carried out at the surgery.

 The practice offers advice on all aspects of contraception, teenage problems e.g. skin complaints, eating disorders and exam stresses.
 Come along for some advice.
 Appointments usually needed.